A Guide to Writing a Business Plan

 - Bring together their ideas and research into a structured format.

 - Decide whether or when the business will be commercially viable.

 - Clarify the purpose of the business and communicate it to any partners or staff.

 - Predict future scenarios and pitfalls and address them before they threaten the success of the business.

-- Set out the proprietor's strategy, particularly their marketing strategy.
+- Set out the business strategy, particularly the marketing strategy.